githubtraining/uploading-your-local-project/responses/02_move-local.md

   ### Using GitHub Desktop

-  1. In GitHub Desktop, add a local repository by clicking `File > Add a Local Repository`, and then navigating to your local repository.
+GitHub Desktop doesn't allow you to add a new remote for an existing directory, so instead we'll copy the contents of your existing folder to our repo.
+If you'd like to keep your existing folder, you may want to use the command line or one of the other tools.

+  1. In GitHub Desktop, click on **File** and **Clone a repository**.
+  2. Click on the **URL** tab.
+  3. Paste the URL from this repository.
+  4. Move the contents of your local repository to this directory.
-  2. Create your first commit by typing a summary commit message in the field provided and clicking **Commit to master**
+  5. Create a commit by entering a commit message and then clicking on **Commit to main**
-  3. Add the remote by clicking `Repository > Repository Settings...` and pasting the URL from your repository on GitHub into the "Primary remote repository (origin)" field.
-Click **Save**.
-  4. Click **Publish** in the top right corner to push your repository to GitHub.
+  6. Click **Publish branch** in the top right corner to push your repository to GitHub.

   <hr>
 </details>